PennockTech/fingerd/README.md

 2. Optionally system user database (passwd) access; default is to just allow pattern-matching against `/home/*`.
 Also required for `-run-as-user` when starting as root (see a point below).
-3. Optional pid-file writing, log-file writing.
+3. Optional pid-file writing; logs on stderr output redirection location
 4. If need to support a hostname instead of an IP address for the syslog service, then whatever is needed to load hostnames data sources in your environment (`/etc/nsswitch.conf`, `/etc/resolv.conf`, `/etc/hosts` are